-Ashwagandha (Withania Somnifera) is used for treating various kinds of diseases.
-Some of the medicinal properties attributed to this plant are sedative, hypotensive, anti-ageing, aphrodisiac, anti-inflammatory, bradycardiac, respiration stimulating, anti-tumour and radiosensitizing.
-In Ayurvedic system of medicine and health care, Ashwagandha is considered to be a rejuvenative herb, which in combination with other herbs and natural products is often used for prevention and cure of diverse spectrum of health problems.
+Ashwagandha (Withania Somnifera) or Indian ginseng is used for treating various kinds of diseases.
+Some of the medicinal properties attributed to this plant are sedative, blood pressure lowering, anti-aging, aphrodisiac, anti-inflammatory, bradycardiac, respiration stimulating, anti-tumor, and radiosensitizing.
+In the ayurvedic system of medicine and health care, ashwagandha is considered to be a rejuvenative herb, which in combination with other herbs and natural products is often used for prevention and cure of diverse spectrum of health problems.

 Ashwagandha, blended with herbs like shilajit or kutki, matches standard hypoglycemic drugs in lowering blood glucose and cholesterol.
 In type-2 diabetics, it not just hikes insulin sensitivity and glucose tolerance but also helps produce insulin by checking pancreatic beta cell damage.
 It averts fatty liver and heart diseases by lowering triglycerides and cortisol levels, boosting metabolism, and with its anti-oxidative flavonoids.